Pepsi Zero Sugar: History

-Pepsi-Cola International spent three years developing the product with the aim to create a sugar-free drink but tasting indistinguishable from regular Pepsi.
+Pepsi-Cola International spent around three years developing the product with the aim to create a sugar-free drink but tasting indistinguishable from regular Pepsi.
 The product aimed to target those who chose not to consume Diet Pepsi because of, what they would consider to be, an inferior taste and image.

-It was officially announced on March 2, 1993 and initially called Pepsi Max.
+It was officially announced on 02-March-1993, and initially called Pepsi Max.
 It was launched to test markets in Great Britain and Italy starting in April.
 The rollout was expanded to other countries in Europe and Australia and it was successful, becoming a permanent offering and availability growing to close to twenty countries by 1994.
 However the product remained unavailable in the United States (PepsiCo's home market, and the largest consumer of carbonated soft drinks), where one of its principal ingredients had not yet been approved by the Food and Drug Administration.
 The ingredient—acesulfame potassium ("Ace-K")—is combined with aspartame to provide the beverage's sweetness, whereas some other diet colas are sweetened by aspartame alone.